Storm chaser captures stunning ‘quadruple’ microburst at sunset

 The group set up their equipment atop a hill, elated to see a rotating supercell thunderstorm.

-“The sunset colors had started coming in on the left, and there was rain foot after rain foot,” recalled Olbinski.
-“You realized there’s a second downburst happening … I thought ‘nobody’s going to believe these colors.’ ”
+“The sunset colors had started coming in on the left, and there was rain foot after rain foot,” Olbinski recalled.
+“You realized there’s a second downburst happening … I thought, ‘Nobody’s going to believe these colors.’ ”

 The deal was sweetened by the group’s isolation — few, if any, other storm chasers were in the area.